casper-network/docs/source/docs/casper/developers/writing-onchain-code/emitting-contract-events.md

 ## Verifying a Message

-The SSE endpoint of a node streams the messages emitted in a human-readable format.
+To verify a message, check a node's SSE endpoint, which streams messages in a human-readable format.
 Messages are visible as part of the `TransactionProcessed` event after the corresponding block is processed and added to the blockchain.
 The messages sent out on the event stream contain the following:

 - The identity of the entity that produced the message
 - The payload of the message